 1844 - About 200 brethren met in the woods near Nauvoo, Illinois, and began to chop wood which 30 to 40 teams began to haul to the Prophet Joseph’s house.
 The problems the Prophet Joseph was having with Francis M. Higbee began to escalate with threats being made against the Prophet for speaking against him.

-1846 - Word reaches the Quorum of the Twelve Apostles that Samuel Brannan had chartered a ship to take the Saints in New York by sea to San Francisco, which was at that time part of Mexico.
+1846 - Word reaches the Quorum of the Twelve Apostles that Samuel Brannan had chartered the ship Brooklyn to take the Saints in New York by sea to San Francisco, which was at that time part of Mexico.

 1867 - The Deseret telegraph line opens in St. George, Utah.
 It connected the Saints in southern Utah to Salt Lake City, Utah.